-Stabilized Whipped Cream comes in handy when making desserts, and it’s actually really easy to make!
-Use this Homemade Cool Whip as replacement for the store-bought whipped topping.
-Read on to learn how to stabilize whipped cream!
+Stabilized Whipped Cream comes in handy when making desserts.
+I like to use this easy-to-make Homemade Cool Whip as a replacement for store-bought whipped topping.
+Read on to learn how I prepare stabilized whipped cream!

 Stabilized Whipped Cream Recipe